grafana/metrictank/docs/operations.md

 4) doing http requests to metrictank can lower its ingestion performance. (note that the dashboard in the docker stack loads from metrictank as well). normally we're talking about hundreds of requests (or very large ones) where you can start to see this effect, but the effect also becomes more apparent with large ingest rates where metrictank gets closer to saturation

-## Metrictank uses too much memory
+## Grafana Metrictank uses too much memory

 If metrictank consumes too much memory and you want to know why.
 There are a few usual suspects:
 * the ringbuffers, especially if you have high values for numchunks, chunkspan, especially for rollup archives that use many aggregation functions.